Affiliate links on Android Authority may earn us a commission. Learn more.

 Switch accounts

 Whenever Nintendo switches (pun intended) to a new console, those consoles tend to have their own account systems.
-So unlike PlayStation and Xbox, where players carry their accounts over from generation to generation, Nintendo players typically have to create a new account.
+So unlike PlayStation and Xbox, where players carry their accounts over from generation to generation, Nintendo players typically need to create a new account.
 But that won’t be the case for the Switch’s successor.

 Nintendo of America boss Doug Bowser spoke with Inverse about the Switch’s future in October.
 While he didn’t confirm or deny the existence of a Switch 2, Bowser did talk about making the transition easier by allowing accounts to carry over to whatever comes next.